ConvincibleMedia/jekyll-relationships/readme.md

 ### Defaults and Overrides

-`frontmatter` settings for any given relationship is determined by a series of overrides:
+`frontmatter` settings for any given relationship are determined by a series of overrides:

 1. Built-in defaults
 2. Global config
 3. Override at relationship level
 4. Override at `to` level

-For instance if `base` is defined higher in the chain, it will apply by default to any `frontmatter` given lower down, unless it is unset at that level.
+For instance if `base` or `scope` is defined higher in the chain, it will apply by default to any `frontmatter` given lower down, unless it is overridden or unset at that level.

 ## References